treehouse/timberline/README.markdown

 Still to be done:

-- A simple Sinatra interface for monitoring the statuses of queues and observing/resubmitting errored-out jobs.
+- **Monitor** - A simple Sinatra interface for monitoring the statuses of queues and observing/resubmitting errored-out jobs.
-- Binary updates - the binary should probably fork processes for each job that it tries to process so that it's more robust.
-- DSL improvements - the DSL-ish setup for Timberline could probably use some updates to be both more obvious and easier to use.
-- Documentation - need to get YARD docs added so that the API is more completely documented.
+- **Documentation** - need to get Tomdoc added so that the API is more completely documented.
 For the time being, though, there are some fairly comprehensive test suites.
-- Timing - it would be crazy useful to be able to automatically log per-queue statistics about how long jobs are taking.
-Definitely something like an "over the last 5 minutes/past 1000 jobs" stat would be useful, but we may also be interested in some kind of lifetime average.
+- **Refactor** - the singleton model made sense at some point for Timberline but now it's cumbersome.
+Need to rewrite some of the basic stuff to be more OO-appropriate.
+- **Forking** - Timberline should support forking in its watcher model so that jobs can be run in parallel and independently of each other.
+- **Relocate Rails** - Create a `timberline-rails` gem that includes all of our Rails-specific functionality and configuration rather than have that in Timberline proper.

 ## Future